Notice regarding the quality of machine translation

 The application for waiver of the grant is made using form Cerfa 13982Completed, dated and signed.

-To go further Article L. 233-2 of the Rural Code and Marine Fisheries; Articles 12, 13, Annexes 3 and 4 of the 8 June 2006 Order on the Health Accreditation of Establishments offering animal products or foodstuffs containing animal products; DGAL/SDSSA/2014-823 from 10 October 2014.
+For further information: Article L. 233-2 of the Rural Code and Marine Fisheries; Articles 12, 13, Annexes 3 and 4 of the 8 June 2006 Order on the Health Accreditation of Establishments offering animal products or foodstuffs containing animal products; DGAL/SDSSA/2014-823 from 10 October 2014.